Flexclusive

+Early life and education

 Ankrah was born in Kumasi Ghana but moved to Europe to settle with his parents in Amsterdam at an early age, and began making music in his early school days.
 He had his elementary education at Kings International School in Kumasi, Ghana and then attended ROC Flevoland in the Netherlands before earning himself a bachelor's degree in International Music Management from Inholland University of Applied Sciences.

 Recognition and musical style

 Flexclusive caught the public's eye when he released the remix version of his single "Anything For You" featuring "Itz Tiffany", which enjoyed massive airplay Ghana, the Netherlands, Belgium, UK, Canada and the US.
 In 2013 Flexclusive was nominated and won the best song of the year with the hit single "The One" at the African Diaspora Awards which was held in Amsterdam, Netherlands.
 In 2014 he was nominated for the African Diaspora Awards for the best song of the year and the best collaboration of the year.

-Currently in 2015, Flexclusive's official single entitled "Woman" which features Dr Cryme and produced by Mix Masta Garzy.
+In 2015, he released the video single “Woman”, featuring Dr Cryme and produced by Mix Masta Garzy.

+In 2021, Flexclusive released the album Vibe With Me, which included singles such as “My Love” featuring Eno Barony, “Wo'a Sisa” featuring Fameye and “Buss My Brain”.
+The same year he released the video single “Mona Lisa”, featuring Bisa Kdei.
+In 2026, he released the single “I Know”, produced by Mix Masta Garzy.

+Over the years he has collaborated with several Ghanaian musicians including Dr Cryme, Bisa Kdei, Eno Barony, Captain Planet, Fameye, KK Fosu, Ayesem and Mugeez of R2Bees.